kahunacohen/real-world-fp/README.md

 This post is aimed for intermediate JavaScript programmers, and/or those with very limited functional programming experience.
 I'll discuss what functional programming (fp) is, why to use it and how to integrate it into a real-world, existing project written mainly in a procedural and/or object-oriented style.

+We'll examine how a feature is typically developed using a procedural, object-oriented approach vs. a more functional approach.
+I'll use an example, that while somewhat forced, exemplifies the main principles of functional programming.

 ## What is Functional Programming?
-With the popularity of frameworks such as [ReactJs](https://reactjs.org/) and [RxJS](https://rxjs-dev.firebaseapp.com/) fp is getting a lot of attention in the JavaScript community.
+With the popularity of frameworks such as [ReactJs](https://reactjs.org/) and [RxJS](https://rxjs-dev.firebaseapp.com/) fp is has gotten lot of attention in the JavaScript community.
 But what is it and how can our programs benefit from it?
-Though fp has a reputation for being too academic, its principles are really quite basic and it's had a huge affect on modern programming.
+Though fp has a reputation for being academic, it's main prinicples are simple.

 Fp is a way to solve larger problems by fitting together small, focused, *pure* functions, preferring immutable data structures over side-effects, stateful objects and mutable data.
-A program written in an fp style tends to read more like a spec rather than a step-by-step recipe.
+Functional solutions also tend to be more declarative rather than imperative.
+They read like a spec, rather than a list of instructions.

 First, what are *pure* functions?
-Pure functions are simply functions that given an input *x*, always return the same output *y*.
+Pure functions are functions that given an input *x*, always return the same output *y*.
 Additionally, a pure function performs no side-effects (such as writing to the screen, writing or reading a file, opening a network connection etc.).

 Let's take a look at a practical programming task that will help us understand the difference betweeen procedural and functional programming.
 Imagine data in a JSON file representing salary information for two employees: